Block v. Hirsh

 Block v.
 Hirsh, 256 U.S. 135 (1921), is a United States Supreme Court case which upheld a temporary rent control law in the District of Columbia.
 It set a precedent in American law that government can regulate housing conditions during times of emergency to maintain or improve living conditions.

 Three years later, the rental property statute upheld in the case reached the Court for a second review.
 In Chastleton Corp v.
-Sinclair, despite the language being the same, the statute was unanimously struck down in a decision where the Court held that the emergency necessitating the measure had passed, and that that which "justified interference with ordinarily existing property rights as of 1919 had come to an end by 1922."
+Sinclair, despite the language being the same, the statute was unanimously struck down in a decision where the Court held that the emergency necessitating the measure had passed, and that which "justified interference with ordinarily existing property rights as of 1919 had come to an end by 1922."

 Facts

 Prior to World War I, housing in the United States was usually regarded as an issue for state and local governments.

 In the aftermath of the war, the country experienced a national housing shortage.
 This shortage impelled federal intervention in the housing market, and in October 1919, Congress passed a statute establishing a commission with the power to regulate rental property in the District of Columbia.
 The statute allowed for the fixing of fair and reasonable rents, and secured a tenant's right of occupancy so long as he paid his rent and performed by the conditions of his lease.
 However, it reserved to the owner his right to possession for actual bona fide occupancy, as in to provide a home for himself and his relatives.
 This right was conditioned on the tenant being given a 30 days' notice to vacate the premises.
 The statute declared that its provisions were made necessary due to emergencies growing out of the war, and limited its duration to a period of two years.

 Block was a tenant in an apartment building located at F Street in Washington.
 His lease was set to expire on December 31, 1919, but he would be allowed to remain in occupancy under the rental property statute.
 Hirsh, who had recently purchased the building, notified Block on December 15 and requested that he vacate the premises upon expiration of his lease.
 Hirsh wanted the premises for his own use, but did not see fit to give the 30 days' notice because he denied the validity of the statute.
 Block declined, and on review, the Court of Appeals held the statute unconstitutional.
 Block appealed to the Supreme Court.